-UMEDUAR LUAF UMERSE 64d. and 74d. per lb.
+62d. and 72d. per lb.
 Rich Stilton, 14d. per lb.
 Ripe Blue Mould ditto, the Connoisseur's delight, 15d. per lb.
 Sugar-cured Bath Chaps.
-Superior Westphalia Hams, 74d. and 8d. per lb.
+Superior Westphalia Hams, 72d. and 8d. per lb.
 Russian Ox Tongues, 15d. each, or 14s.
 6d. per dozen.
-Osborne's Peat-smoked Breakfast Bacon, pronounced by Paterfamilias to be the greatest luxury ever yet introduced into the domestic circle, now selling at 8d. per lb. by the half side.
+Osborne's Peat-smoked Breakfast Baeon, pronounced by Paterfamilias to be the greatest luxury ever yet introduced into the domestic circle, now selling at 8d. per lb. by the half side.
 Butters in perfection at reasonable rates.
 A saving of 15 per cent. is effected by the purchaser at this establishment on all first-class provisions.
 Packages gratis.

+"Palmam qui mertut ferat.

+OSBORNE'S CHEESE WAREHOUSE,

-"Palmam qui merut ferat.
-OSBORNE'S CHEESE WAREHOUSE, OSBORNE HILL, NEAR ST. PAUL'S, E.C. £2 15 0
+OSBORNE'S CHEESE WAREHOUSE,

+30, LUDGATE HILL, NEAR ST. PAUL'S, E.C.

 HARVEY'S FISH SAUCE.

-Notice of Injunction.-The admirers of this celebrated Fish Sauce are particularly requested to observe that none is genuine but that which bears the back label with the name of WILLIAM LAZENBY, as well as the front label signed "Elizabeth Lazenby," and that for further security, on the neck of every bottle of the Genuine Sauce will henceforward appear an additional label winted in appear and and appear an additional label, printed in green and red, as follows :--- "This notice will be affixed to Lazenby's Harvey's Sauce, prepared at the original warehouse, in addition to the well known labels, which are protected against initation by a perpetual injunction in Chancery of 9th July, 1858."
+Notice of Injunction.-The admirers of this celebrated Fish Sauce are particularly requested to observe that none is genuine but that which bears the back label with the name genume but that which bears the back laber with the lame of WILLIAM LAZENBY, as well as the front label signed "Elizabeth Lazenby," and that for further security, on the neck of every bottle of the Genume Sauce will henceforward appear an additional label, printed in green and red, as follows:-"This notice will be affixed to Lazenby's Harvey's Sauce prepared at the original warehouse in addition to Sauce, prepared at the original warehouse, in addition to the well known labels, which are protected against imitation by a perpetual injunction in Chancery of 9th July, 1858."
 6, Edward street, Portman-square, London.